giulianfrisoni/Iot-Panel/README.md

 - Lights and Switchs topics can be customized.

 ## Next Release
-- Broker management and create.
+- Added extended graphics for temperature and humidity history

 ## Overview
 Internet of things control panel with Temperature and humidity monitor, and control panel for Lights and Switches, based on mqtt client

 ## Implementing next
-- Http server
-- Auto connect to topic

 ##  Requirements
  - Net C# Framework v4.3+.
+ - MS SLQ EXPRESS 2017
  - MQTT server already setup.
  - Local network connection access.